-Florence Menegaux received his M.S. degree in public health and epidemiology from the University of Paris XI, France, in 1999, M.D. degree specialized in public health in 2001, and Ph.D. degree in epidemiology from the University of Paris XI, France, in 2004.
-From 2001 to 2002, he was a Research Fellow at the Department of Epidemiology, School of Public Health, University of North Carolina (UNC), Chapl Hill, NC, USA.
-Since 2002, he has been a Researcher at INSERM (National Institute for Health and Medical Research), France.
-His research focuses on environmental cancer epidemiology and particularly on environmental and genetic factors of hormonodependent cancer (prostate and breast cancer).
-His main research topics include environmental, occupational, and genetic factors in prostate cancer; circadian disruption in breast and prostate cancer; and perinatal factors in breast cancer.
+Florence Menegaux received her M.S. degree in public health and epidemiology from the University of Paris XI, France, in 1999, M.D. degree specialized in public health in 2001, and Ph.D. degree in epidemiology from the University of Paris XI, France, in 2004.
+From 2001 to 2002, she was a Research Fellow at the Department of Epidemiology, School of Public Health, University of North Carolina (UNC), Chapel Hill, NC, USA.
+Since 2002, she has been a Researcher at INSERM (National Institute for Health and Medical Research), France.
+Her research focuses on environmental cancer epidemiology and particularly on environmental and genetic factors of hormone-related cancers (prostate and breast cancer).
+Her main research topics include environmental, occupational, and genetic factors in prostate cancer; perinatal factors, circadian disruption, and NSAIDs use in breast and prostate cancer.